Self-Service Data Profiling Tools Help You Evaluate Data’s Quality

 Data profiling is the process of evaluating your data to identify errors and defects that degrade the quality of your data.

 Consider data profiling synonymous to surveying a new house before making a purchase.
 You inspect the house, check it for any leakage, any defects and flaws that may affect its stability, inspect the gas lines, the electrical appliances, and a dozen other factors.
 Once done with the inspection, you assess the cost of making fixes and finally you begin the repairing process.
+Additionally, evaluating current georgia gas rates can help you budget for any necessary updates to your gas lines and appliances.

 In this quick blog post, I’ll walk you through the meaning of data profiling, why it’s important and how you can use a self-service solution to evaluate the quality of your data.